-People often confuse Medicare with Medicaid—two programs which sound very much alike, and which often serve the same people, but are different.
+People often confuse Medicare with Medicaid—two programs that sound very much alike, and which often serve the same people, but are different.
 So what is Medicare?

 Medicare is health insurance for people age 65 and older, and for people under age 65 with certain disabilities or health conditions.
 In short, eligibility for Medicare is based on age, and/or certain health conditions.